 Sister Susan Welsh Good Neighbor Award

-The award recognizes a resident of the Hill District, Uptown, or West Oakland, the neighborhoods served by McAuley Ministries, who exemplifies the ideals of a “good neighbor” willing to devote time, talents, and resources to make their neighborhood a better place to live.
+The award recognizes a resident of the Hill District, Uptown, or West Oakland, the three neighborhoods served by McAuley Ministries, who exemplifies the ideals of a “good neighbor”: willing to devote time, talents, and resources to make their neighborhood a better place to live.
 The award celebrates an individual resident who is working at the grassroots level to make a positive difference for his or her neighbors and community, beyond their day-to-day work responsibilities.
-Mr. Roach was nominated by Emma Lucas-Darby, PhD, LSW, chairperson of the McAuley Ministries Board of Directors and a long-time resident of the Hill District, and the Rev. Victor J. Grigsby, senior pastor of Central Baptist Church in the Hill District.
+Ms. Simms was nominated by Emma Lucas-Darby, PhD, LSW, chairperson of the McAuley Ministries Board of Directors and a long-time resident of the Hill District, and the Rev. Victor J. Grigsby, senior pastor of Central Baptist Church in the Hill District.

 Sister Susan Welsh Good Neighbor Award Recipients

 2019 Ms. Edna Council